COVID-19 Baseball Safety Guidelines

 - No water cooler service provided.

-- Toilets should be well ventilated with a robust documented cleaning regime in place.Should any attendee present to the staff with any symptoms of Covid-19 either before entering or while in the ground they should be advised to go home immediately and follow government guidelines.
+- Toilets (when allowed to open) should be well ventilated with a robust documented cleaning regime in place.Should any attendee present to the staff with any symptoms of Covid-19 either before entering or while in the ground they should be advised to go home immediately and follow government guidelines.

-- Consideration should only be given to the operation of catering if proper controls are in place to minimise the risk to staff and spectators as per Covid-19 specific risk assessment.
-It is recommended all transactions should be cashless.
+- Consideration should only be given to the operation of catering (when government guidelines allow) if proper controls are in place to minimise the risk to staff and spectators as per Covid-19 specific risk assessment.

-- Before, between and after games, it is essential that spectators do not congregate in groups in the vicinity of the grounds or car park as social distancing guidelines require.
+- When spectators are allowed before, between and after games, it is essential that spectators do not congregate in groups in the vicinity of the grounds or car park as social distancing guidelines require.

 - Dugouts before and after a game need to be cleaned of rubbish and disinfected before they can be reused.